 After donation, you should avoid strenuous activities for 24 hours.

 How long does it take?

 The whole process usually takes about an hour to donate whole blood, and a little over an hour for double red cell donation.
 When donating platelets, the whole process takes approximately two hours.
-The blood donation itself usually takes 5-10 minutes for whole blood, 25 minutes for double red cell donation and 60-90 minutes for platelet donation.
+The blood donation itself usually takes 5-10 minutes for whole blood, 25 minutes for double red cell donation and up to 2 hours for platelet donation.